Edificio Miguel E. Abed

-Edificio Miguel E Abed, located on Eje Central Lázaro Cárdenas #13 in the Historic Center of Mexico City, opposite the Torre Latinoamericana.
+Edificio Miguel E Abed is a building located on Eje Central Lázaro Cárdenas #13 in the Historic Center of Mexico City, opposite the Torre Latinoamericana.
 It was built by Mexican-Lebanese businessman Miguel E. Abed who was also one of the founders of the Centro Libanes in Mexico City along with former president Miguel Avila Camacho.
 The building is equipped with three high-speed elevators (lifts) which move at 6.0 meters per second.
 In the building are offices of various companies, that are installed since the early 1960s.
 In 1952, the building exceeded the Tower Anahuac for four years, to become the tallest building in Mexico until 1956 - the year in which construction was completed on the tallest building in Latin America for its time, the Torre Latinoamericana.

 Form

 The tower, standing in historic Mexico City, has a unique shape composed of three bodies that become narrower as the height increases, except for the north side which is a single, windowless wall up to the 29th floor.
 The total height of the building is 125 m and it is made up of 29 floors.
 The total area is 52,000 m2, and the height of each level from floor to ceiling is 3.41 m.